anastasiiapirogova/screenlite/SECURITY_OVERVIEW.md

 ## Password Requirements

-The application enforces **strong password requirements** by default to help protect user accounts from brute-force attacks and credential stuffing.
-Passwords must meet the following criteria:
+The application previously enforced complex password rules to enhance security.
+However, after evaluation, it was determined that increasing complexity does not necessarily result in better protection.
+Therefore, the policy has been simplified:

-- At least 8 characters in length
+- Passwords must be at least 8 characters in length.
-- Contain at least one uppercase letter
-- Contain at least one lowercase letter
-- Include at least one number
-- Include at least one symbol (e.g., !@#$%^&*)

 ## Two-Factor Authentication (2FA)